gridsingularity/gsy-e/wiki/docs/balancing-market.md

 Area control structure of market consisting of all  three tiers of control (source: Martin Fornage, A generalized transactive energy based framework: Enphase Energy.
 Powerpoint presentation 2015)

 The balancing agent monitors the health of the system and is in control of all its allocated resources.
-It also had the ability to control the physical connect and disconnect from upstream and downstream resources according to the type of control required.</h3>
+It also had the ability to control the physical connect and disconnect from upstream and downstream resources according to the type of control required.

 **Primary control** happens simultaneously as the spot market through a droop curve.
 Grid forming assets have different droop curves based on their behaviour (Loads, Storage, PV) which are used to keep the voltage and frequency towards nominal in case of a deviation.